arnovb-github/PoshCommence/readme.md

-# PSCommenceModules #
+# Posh Commence CmdLets #

 ## Overview ##
-A collection of Powershell cmdlets for use with Commence RM.
+A collection of Powershell cmdlets for use with Commence RM®.
 Requires [Vovin.CmcLibNet](https://github.com/arnovb-github/CmcLibNet).
 You can think of these as convenience methods, since _Vovin.CmcLibNet_ can also be used directly in PowerShell.

 This is all experimental.

+## Background ##
+I botch these together whenever I find I have to do too much work in PS to get what I want.
+For example, in a project I was working on I needed to retrieve the Name field values for a category repeatedly.
+Just a few lines of code, but a single CmdLet is even easier.

+This is a binary assembly, but it could all have been done in just PS.
+I am simply more familiar with C# than PS and I wanted to play around with writing C# code in VS Code rather than Visual Studio.

 ## How to use ##
-Usage: compile the code and use it in any Powershell script by including `using module <path>\PSCommenceModules.dll` at the top of your script.
+Compile the code and use it in any Powershell script by including `using module <path>\PSCommenceModules.dll` at the top of your script.

 (Compile tip: using [VS Code](https://code.visualstudio.com), it is as simple as pulling the repository, then run `dotnet build` from the terminal.)